Department of Alabama 82nd Annual Oratorical Competition Information

 High school students under age 20 are eligible.
 Competition begins at the post level and advances to a Department competition.
 Department contestants will be competing for college scholarship money worth $2,500, $1,500, and $1,000 as the first, second or third place winner, respectively.
 Legion departments certify one winner per state to the national contest, where department winners compete against each other in two speaking rounds.
 The contest caps off with a final round that decides the top three finishers who can earn $25,000, $22,500 or $20,000 to use at any college/university in the United States.

-The Department of Archives and History, 624 Washington St. Montgomery, AL. All are welcome to attend.
+The Museum of Fine Arts, 1 Museum Drive, Montgomery, AL. All are welcome to attend.

 The American Legion